Psychological Abuse – a Horror Story Behind Closed Doors

 Psychological abuse examples include swearing and calling you names when you do not meet the abuser’s demand or if you say something that hurts their ego.
 They strike by threatening you that they will leave you or even take away your children.

-The abuser tends to see your weaknesses and holds you prisoner with it.
-They will control you with the use of words to weaken you and soon you’ll believe all these words.
-Most victims feel isolated and scared that’s why they don’t seek help but this has to stop.
+The abuser tends to see your weaknesses and holds you a prisoner with them.
+They will control you using words to weaken you, and soon you’ll believe all these words.
+Most victims feel isolated and scared, so they don’t seek help, but this has to stop.

-If you know someone or is someone who is experiencing this kind of abuse, know that you are not alone in this battle.
-You are the one giving power to your abuser and it has to stop, call a trusted family member or a therapist and seek help.
-Enough is enough; don’t tolerate abuse for this will also be the world where your child grows.
-You always have a choice so, choose to be free.
+If you know someone or is someone who is experiencing psychological abuse in marriage, know that you are not alone in this battle.
+You are the one giving power to your abuser, and it has to stop.
+Call a trusted family member or a therapist and seek help.
+Don’t tolerate abuse, for this will also be the world where your child grows.
+You always have a choice, so choose to be free.

 Share this article on